ArturiaOS/PromptAtlas/README.md

 # PromptAtlas

-**PromptAtlas** is an open repository for sharing high-quality prompts for Large Language Models (LLMs).
+**PromptAtlas** is an open-source project for sharing high-quality prompts for Large Language Models (LLMs).

 The goal is simple: